Door handle: History

 The early 17th century also saw metalworking of a standard that allowed mortise locks and latches and compact rim locks and latches to be made for use in the most expensive buildings.
 These locks used a twisting motion to operate, accelerating development in decorative doorknobs.
 The Industrial Revolution dramatically reduced the cost of lock and latch manufacture with lock designers including Barronin, Chubb and Bramah competing against each other around the end of the 18th century.
 From the 18th century, a wide variety of lever handles and knobs started to be produced, with designs determined by local aesthetic preference and technology.
 Knobs could be cast, turned, brazed or spun from a variety of materials.
 Levers could be wrought or cast.
 Designs became more complicated and might include a rose or escutcheon plate.

 Until about 1830 door handle manufacture in the western world was almost entirely European.
 In 1838 the US was importing between 80 and 95% of its door handles.
 Between 1830 and 1876, the date of the Centennial Exposition, door handle manufacture grew rapidly in the US; more than 100 patents were filed for door handle and doorknob improvements in that time.
 This period also saw glass doorknobs appear as a major part of the industry thanks to improvements in the pressed glass manufacturing process.
 Cut glass knobs were also popular from the time of the Centennial Exposition to about 1910.

 From the early 20th century architects and designers started to take serious interest in door handles as part of a comprehensive vision of spaces for living.
-In 1927 Wittgenstein famously designed a door handle which has become a prototype for curved tubular handles since then.
+In 1927 Ludwig Wittgenstein designed a door handle which has become a prototype for curved tubular handles since then.
 Emerson wrote of handles in his "The American Scholar" address.
 Peter Behrens, Walter Gropius and Antoni Gaudi all produced handle designs, many of which continue to be manufactured.

 While aesthetic design, cost of manufacture and functionality remain primary drivers of door handle design, the 21st century has seen additional considerations introduced.
 In particular, considerations of infection control {see section below} and accessibility have become increasingly important since around 2000.
 The Coronavirus pandemic has contributed to a rapid development of new handle designs including foot-operated handles and handles that can be operated by the user's forearm.